 - Grab your fork or chopsticks.

-Vietnamese Beef and Rice Noodle Salad Recipe
+Vietnamese Beef and Rice Noodle Salad

 - Quick Glance